Restoration Druid Healing Spec, Builds, and Talents — Midnight Pre-Patch (12.0)

 The more ticks on these two, the more

-Bloodseeker Vines procs.
+Bloodseeker Vines procs you will get.
 Liveliness

 will also increase the tick rate of Bloodseeker Vines, and they will buff your Rake

-and Rip.
+Photosynthesis and

 Call of the Elder Druid and Dream of Cenarius really require a lot of time to be spent doing damage to be worth it.
 They will not contribute any healing during heaviest damage, which is a major downside.
 Dream of Cenarius will basically always be a bad talent, because it is a pure healing talent contributing little healing.
 We strongly recommend to never pick these 2 talents unless you are doing some solo content or content way below your skill level.
 Another point against Dream of Cenarius is that you are not casting any of the spells from this talent for optimal DPS.

-With the remaining 3 talents we will want to put one into Forest's Flow
+With the remaining 3 talents we will want to put one into

 Nurturing Dormancy,

-Thriving Vegetation, and one into
+Thriving Vegetation,

 Germination.